J. B. S. Haldane: Population genetics

 His first paper on the series in 1924 specifically deals with the rate of natural selection in peppered moth evolution.
 He predicted that environmental conditions can favour the increase or decline of either the dominant (in this case the black or melanic forms) or the recessive (the grey or wild type) moths.
 For a sooty environment such as Manchester, where the phenomenon was discovered in 1848, he predicted that the "fertility of the dominants must be 50% greater than that of the recessives".
 According to his estimate, assuming 1% dominant form in 1848 and about 99% in 1898, "48 generations are needed for the change [for the dominant to appear]...
 After only 13 generations the dominants would be in a majority."
 Such mathematical prediction was considered improbable for natural selection in nature, but it was subsequently proven by an elaborate experiment (named Kettlewell's experiment) that was performed by an Oxford zoologist Bernard Kettlewell between 1953 and 1958.
 Haldane's prediction was proven further by a Cambridge geneticist Michael Majerus in his experiments conducted between 2001 and 2007.

 His contributions to statistical human genetics included: the first methods using maximum likelihood for the estimation of human linkage maps; pioneering methods for estimating human mutation rates; the first estimates of mutation rate in humans (2 × 10^{−5} mutations per gene per generation for the X-linked haemophilia gene); and the first notion that there is a "cost of natural selection".
 He was the first to estimate the rate of human mutation in his 1932 book entitled The Causes of Evolution.
 At the John Innes Horticultural Institution, he developed the complicated linkage theory for polyploids; and extended the idea of gene-enzyme relationships with the biochemical and genetic study of plant pigments.

+Although Haldane did not come up with an explicit gene-centric view of life he had an idea of inclusive fitness when he responded to whether he would lay down his life for his brother by supposedly replying that he would give up his life for "two brothers or eight cousins".